Florida Law

 To learn more about the negligence laws in Florida, seek guidance from the Negligent Security Lawyer in South Florida.

-Florida follows the refined comparative negligence rule, which means whether a plaintiff can recover damages even when they are more at fault than the defendant.
+Furthermore, Florida also follows the refined comparative negligence rule.
+Here, a plaintiff can recover damages even when they are more at fault than the defendant.

 For example, if a plaintiff is found to be 60% at fault for their injury, and the defendant is found to be 40% at fault, the plaintiff can still recover 40% of their damages from the defendant.

-The amount of damages the plaintiff is entitled to be reduced by the percentage of fault assigned to them.
+The number of damages the plaintiff is entitled to be reduced by the percentage of fault assigned to them.

-If you have been injured due to someone else’s negligence, it’s important to speak with an experienced personal injury attorney who can help you navigate the legal system and ensure your rights are protected.
+Suppose you have been injured due to someone else?s negligence.
+In that case, speaking with an experienced personal injury attorney who can help you navigate the legal system and ensure your rights are protected is important.

 Monetary Damages In A Negligence Case